 Hay fever – not just a summertime affliction

-Much like in humans, dog hay fever symptoms begin in April and can last until late summer.
+Much like in humans, symptoms of dog hayfever begin in April and can last until late summer.
 However, it's not just inhaled pollen that can trigger hay fever in dogs.
-Pollen coming into contact with your dog’s skin can also trigger the histamine response – so frolicking in a grassy pollen meadow this summer could leave your pet with a persistent itch.
+Pollen coming into contact with your dog’s skin can also trigger the histamine response – so frolicking in a grass pollen meadow this spring and summer, with high pollen counts, could leave your pet with a persistent itch.

 As well as grass, our canine friends are sensitive to tree pollen – so start keeping an eye out for itching and scratching as soon as spring has sprung.

 Luckily, if you think your dog may be prone to hay fever, there’s a lot you can do to help.
 Here is our 5-step guide to beat the seasonal itch:

 Fight the fleas – Flea allergies can really exacerbate skin problems and should be treated promptly.
 As well as avoiding infestation in your home, you must treat fleas immediately to avoid more serious skin problems.